Daboss7173/Daboss7173.github.io/README.md

 - 1.16.5 | The oldest version with all of the legacy quests!

   This version was also the last version to include element selection, rather than a spellbook.
-This is a version that I recommend in particular, it's kind of like
+A lot of the menus and fonts were switched around as well.
+This is a version that I recommend in particular.
+It's kind of like 1.11.0, but it's generally a lot more stable.
-  1.11.0 - but it's generally a lot more stable.
-In fact this version is one of the most stable Prodigy versions on this site!

 - 1.17.0 | The oldest version with tiled maps!

   This version was the first to introduce a new tutorial, more in-depth than 1.16.5 and before, which would end up being used all the way up to 1.30.0!
-  Not only did this version have that, but it also introduced the precursor to the modern firefly forest (before they updated the tileset and updated Flora's sprite)
+  Not only did this version have that, but it also introduced the precursor to the modern firefly forest (before they updated the tileset and graphics)

 - 1.18.2 | All Hallow's Eve!